Thermodynamic properties in higher-derivative electrodynamics

-Now, on the other hand, let us focus on the generalization of the Podolsky electrodynamics with Lorentz violation.
-Fig. \ref{lv} shows the behaviour of the black body radiation as a function of $\eta$ and $\nu$ for fixed values of $\theta$ and $D_{00}$ i.e., $\theta$ = 10 and $D_{00}=1$, in the generalized Podolsky electrodynamics.
-Next, we analyze Fig. \ref{tlv}, which is the compilation of all thermodynamic functions in order to provide a concise discussion on this recent electrodynamics.
-Considering the plot to $\Bar{\alpha}(\eta)$ for huge values of $\eta$, we obtain an expressive positive inclination of such a curve which differs from the pure Podolsky theory due to its increase characteristic.
-A similar analysis is shown in $\Bar{S}(\eta)$, but for a different range of $\eta$ though i.e., $0\leq \eta \leq 100$.
-Additionally, it has the same behaviour encountered in the plot of $S(\theta)$.
-In the same range of $\eta$, we verify that there exists a negative curve for Helmholtz free energy $\bar{F}(\eta)$ as well being in agreement with the pure Podolsky case.
-Next, for the case of the heat capacity $\Bar{C}_{V}(\eta)$, it is displayed a linear increase with a positive angular coefficient when $\eta$ starts to increase.
-In addition, the behavior of this curve is completely different from the heat capacity $C_{V}(\theta)$ exhibited in the Podolsky electrodynamics.
+Now, let us focus on the generalization of the Podolsky electrodynamics with the Lorentz-symmetry violation.
+Fig. \ref{lv} displayed the behavior of the black body radiation as a function of $\eta$ and $\nu$ for fixed values of $\theta$ and $D_{00}$ i.e., $\theta$ = 10 and $D_{00}=1$, in the generalized Podolsky electrodynamics.
+Next, we analyzed Fig. \ref{tlv}, which was the compilation of all thermodynamic functions in order to provide a concise discussion on this recent electrodynamics.
+Considering the plot to $\Bar{\alpha}(\eta)$ for huge values of $\eta$, we obtained a strong positive inclination of such curve, which differed from the pure Podolsky theory due to its increasing characteristic.
+A similar analysis was shown in $\Bar{S}(\eta)$, but for a different range of $\eta$ though i.e., $0\leq \eta \leq 100$.
+Additionally, it had the same behavior encountered in the plot of $S(\theta)$.
+In the same range of $\eta$, we verified that there existed a negative curve for Helmholtz free energy $\bar{F}(\eta)$ as well being in agreement with the usual Podolsky case.
+Next, for the case of heat capacity $\Bar{C}_{V}(\eta)$, it was displayed a linear increase with a positive angular coefficient when $\eta$ started to increase.
+Also, the behavior of this curve was completely different from heat capacity $C_{V}(\theta)$ exhibited in the Podolsky electrodynamics.